Martin Dúbravka

-Martin Dúbravka (born 15 January 1989) is a Slovak professional footballer who plays as a goalkeeper for club Burnley and the Slovakia national team.
+Martin Dúbravka (born 15 January 1989) is a Slovak professional footballer who plays as a goalkeeper for club Tottenham Hotspur and the Slovakia national team.

-After playing in the top flights of Slovak, Danish and Czech football, Dúbravka joined English club Newcastle United in January 2018, initially on loan.
+After playing in the top flights of Slovak, Danish and Czech football, Dúbravka joined English club Newcastle United in January 2018, initially on loan, signing permanently a few months later.
 He won the club's Player of the Year award in the 2019–20 season.
-He spent part of the 2022–23 season on loan at Manchester United, playing twice in their EFL Cup-winning campaign.
+He briefly played for Manchester United on loan, playing twice in their EFL Cup-winning campaign in 2023.
+After leaving Newcastle in 2025, he joined newly-promoted Premier League side Burnley.

 Dúbravka represented Slovakia at under-21 level, before making his senior international debut in May 2014.
-He started all of Slovakia's matches at both UEFA Euro 2020 and Euro 2024.
+He started all of Slovakia's matches at both UEFA Euro 2020 and Euro 2024 as their first-choice goalkeeper.

 Early life

 As a child, Dúbravka enjoyed playing ice hockey as well as football, and could have moved into the former sport if it was not for a leg injury he sustained when he was five years old.